accnrehman/Reavnvn/README.md

 Reavnvn
+\

+As you’re already aware ‘today is my last working day at Accenture and Bank of America’.
+After  1.5 years of this wonderful experience, it is very difficult to say goodbye to my leads, colleagues and all my well-wishers.
+I feel that it is time for me to move on to new opportunities.
+I can only wish that my new phase in life will give me such rewarding experiences and supportive friends.
+Thank you so much for making my time at Bank of America Project a truly enjoyable one.

+During these last 1.5 years at IVV,  you all have provided me support and through your encouragement and guidance I have been able to excel at the projects offered to me.
+With many of you, I have shared a unique camaraderie which I hope will continue in the years to come even though I shall not be here with the company.
+I would like to extend my best wishes to entire group.

+Thank you again !!!

+I am sure our path will cross again and we will meet again.
+J J

+\\
 Hello All,

 As most of you know ‘today is my last working day at Accenture and Bank of America’.
 After  1.5 years of this wonderful experience, it is very difficult to say goodbye to my leads, colleagues and all my well-wishers.
 I feel that it is time for me to move on to new opportunities.
 I can only wish that my new phase in life will give me such rewarding experiences and supportive friends.
 Thank you so much for making my time at Accenture a truly enjoyable one.